frealis/Project3-Django-Pizza-Menu/README.md

 - The personal touch was integrating the Stripe library & interacting with the Stripe API whenever an order is placed to process a money transaction (although in its current state it is still in development and not suitable for production).

-# Switching from local SQLite to local Postgres database
+# Transferring Data from One Database to Another (ie. from sqlite3 to Postgres)

 - In order to switch local databases from the stock sqlite3 database to a local Postges database (assuming one is installed on the local computer), you can use Django's manage.py program: